AnyChart/docs.anychart.com/Basic_Charts/Waterfall_Chart.md

 In **absolute** data mode, the "value" field is interpreted as the absolute value of a point, and the difference is calculated automatically.

-The following sample demonstrates how to set the data mode:
+The sample below shows how to set the data mode:

 ```
 // create data